Contents

-But with so much information out there, you might find yourself getting conflicting advice on what to do.
+But with so much information out there, you might end up receiving conflicting advice on what to do – whether it’s online or in person.

-You know legals are important, but where do you start?
+You know legal matters are crucial, but where do you start?

-To help you get started, we’ve put together a quick guide on how to approach business legals.
+To help you get started, we’ve put together a quick guide on how to approach business legals in today’s dynamic environment.

 What Are Legals?

-Commonly, when people think about legals, they imagine that they need to go and talk to a lawyer.
+Commonly, when people think about legals, they imagine that they need to consult a lawyer face-to-face.

-A good place to start is understanding that business legals fall into two main categories:
+A good starting point is to understand that business legals fall into two main categories:

 1. Agreements

-These are the legal contracts and documents that record the details of your business relationships – such as with your customers, online users, suppliers, staff, co-founders or your investors.
+These are the legal contracts and documents that record the details of your business relationships – whether it’s with customers, online users, suppliers, staff, co-founders or investors.
+For example, well-drafted service agreements and employment contracts can prevent misunderstandings.
+For more guidance, take a look at our contract review service.

 2. Regulations